Rabbitsfoot (Quadrula cylindrica cylindrica)

 Map of all designated critical habitat in rivers and streams in Arkansas.

 The rabbitsfoot is a freshwater mussel found in rivers and streams in Alabama, Arkansas, Georgia, Kansas, Kentucky, Illinois, Indiana, Louisiana, Mississippi, Missouri, Ohio, Oklahoma, Pennsylvania, Tennessee, and West Virginia.
 We estimate that it has been lost from about 64 percent of its historical range.
-While 51 of 140 historical populations are still present, only 11 populations are viable; 23 populations are at risk of extirpation and 17 populations do not seem to be reproducing at a level that can sustain the populations.
+While 51 of 140 historical populations are still present, only 11 populations are viable.
 Most of the existing rabbitsfoot populations are marginal to small and isolated.

 Rabbitsfoot mussels prefer shallow areas with sand and gravel along the bank and next to shoals, which provide a refuge in fast-moving rivers.
 Most freshwater mussels live burrowed in mixed mud, sand, and gravel at the bottom of rivers and streams.
 Some are adapted to the quiet water and muddy depths of lakes, ponds, and reservoirs.

-For the rabbitsfoot, the Service is proposing to designate critical habitat in 35 stream segments where the mussel is found, comprising approximately 1,655 river miles in Alabama, Arkansas, Indiana, Illinois, Kansas, Kentucky, Mississippi, Missouri, Ohio, Oklahoma, Pennsylvania, and Tennessee.
+For the rabbitsfoot, the Service designated Critical Habitat in 31 stream segments where the mussel is found, comprising approximately 1,437 river miles in Alabama, Arkansas, Indiana, Illinois, Kansas, Kentucky, Mississippi, Missouri, Ohio, Oklahoma, Pennsylvania, and Tennessee.

-- Frequently Asked Questions: Proposed Critical Habitat Rule for the Neosho Mucket and Rabbitsfoot (PDF)
+- Frequently Asked Questions: Critical Habitat Rule for the Neosho Mucket and Rabbitsfoot (PDF)

 - Proposed Rule in the Federal Register: Proposed Endangered Status for the Neosho Mucket, Threatened Status for the Rabbitsfoot, and Designation of Critical Habitat for Both Species.